pfsense/docs/source/install/upgrade-guide.rst

    switching the new version to master status.
 This is true when upgrading to 1.2.3 from any prior release.

+.. seealso:: Refer to :doc:`/highavailability/redundant-firewalls-upgrade-guide`
-NOTE for 2.0 upgrades: Refer to :doc:`Redundant Firewalls Upgrade Guide </highavailability/redundant-firewalls-upgrade-guide>` for specifics for upgrading to 2.0 with HA/CARP.
+   for specifics on upgrading with HA/CARP.

 Cosmetic Problems Post-Upgrade
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^